Kitware/trame/docs/content/docs/tutorial-setup-vtk.md

 from trame.ui.vuetify import SinglePageLayout
 ```

-from ***trame***'s `app`, we import the factory function for getting a server instance on which we will bind our UI and business logic.
-We also import a skeleton for a single page client application that rely on vuetify (our main widget library) from `trame.ui.vuetify`.
+from ***trame***'s `app`, we import the factory function for retrieving a server instance on which we will bind our UI and business logic.
+We also import a skeleton for a single page client application that relies on vuetify (our main widget library) from `trame.ui.vuetify`.

-Next, we define the graphical user interface (GUI) by passing the server on which it should be bound to.
-Then with that layout we update the toolbar's title to hold `"Hello trame"`.
+Next, we define the graphical user interface (GUI) by passing the server to which it should be bound.
+Then with that layout we update the toolbar's title to read `"Hello trame"`.

 ```python
 server = get_server()